 Terrorism is a global threat, and Dutch society has not escaped its impact.
-Attacks like those in Brussels and Nice bring the threat of terrorism very close to our borders.
 How and why do terrorists carry out attacks?
 How can we thwart their plans and ensure that citizens continue to feel safe?
 How do we deal with risks relating to the internet?

 Leiden researchers look for answers to these questions.
 They share their insights with other researchers, with the Dutch and other governments, and with the general public.
 Thanks to their work, we have a better understanding of terrorists, and governments can offer more effective resistance to the threat that they pose.